mike-uffelman/art-prints/README.md

 <details>
 <summary style="font-weight: bold">Modals</summary>
 <fieldset style="margin: 15px">
 A modal is used to draw the user's attention to an action or to highlight something they have interacted with.
-In this application modals are used to display the search history component and view the product in isolation when clicked on.
+In this application modals are used to display the search history component and view the product (image) in isolation when clicked on.
 <br/>

 To implement modals, React's `createPortal()` method was employed to render the component outside the flow of the component where is it called.